 Is Teams Right For You?

 When companies ask us if they should adopt MS Teams, the discussion begins with discovering their current environment and what other applications are already in use.
-While we have seen a huge uptick in our clients using MS Teams, it is best used in Windows environments which do not have an existing communication platform.
+While we have seen a huge uptick in our clients using MS Teams, it is best used in Windows environments that do not have an existing communication platform.
 For example, if a company is already using an application like Slack or Google Suites, Teams would be a redundant implementation.

 Non-Microsoft office users might be better off using a native application that interacts more smoothly with their operating system.
 MAC users who want to use Teams often end up using it just for calls, not taking advantage of the many other available features.
 In these cases, Teams might not be the ideal fit.